-KOOTENAI COUNTY, Idaho — Kootenai County voters heading to the polls in November will decide the fate of a proposed $50 vehicle registration fee designed to improve area traffic flow and congestion.
+KOOTENAI COUNTY, Idaho — Kootenai County voters rejected a proposed $50 vehicle registration fee designed to improve area traffic flow and congestion.

-The measure would help fund 12 proposed transportation projects in Kootenai County, which local leaders say are needed given the area's population growth.
+The measure would have helped fund 12 proposed transportation projects in Kootenai County, which local leaders said were needed given the area's population growth.
 Among the projects include a proposal to widen Interstate 90 from four lanes to six lanes between Stateline and Coeur d'Alene.

-Other notable projects in the measure include relocating the I-90 Huetter rest area port of entry, creating a new I-90 overpass near Kootenai Health and widening notable arterials like Prairie and Poleline avenues.
+Other notable projects in the measure included relocating the I-90 Huetter rest area port of entry, creating a new I-90 overpass near Kootenai Health and widening notable arterials like Prairie and Poleline avenues.

 "I've seen a lot of changes in Kootenai County," said Glenn Miles, who has lived in the county since the 1990s.

 Miles serves as the executive director for the Kootenai Metropolitan Planning Organization, a multijurisdictional agency chartered by the U.S. Department of Transportation that examines local transportation issues.